each/draft-aname/draft-ietf-dnsop-aname.md

      (ignoring any RRSIG records).
 The comparison MAY treat nearly-equal TTLs as the same.

-  1. Delete the sibling address RRset and replace it with the modified RRset.
+  1. If the resolution returned a positive response (NOERROR and ANCOUNT > 0), delete the sibling address RRset and replace it with the modified RRset.
+If resolution resulted in NXDOMAIN or NODATA keep the sibling RRset in the response.

 At this point, the substituted RRset is not signed.
 A primary master will proceed to sign the substituted RRset, whereas resolvers can only